 Tip: Opt for unseasoned rice vinegar to avoid added sugar and salt.

 #12 Thai Aubergine (Makhuea)

 Instead of being long and purple, the most commonly used Thai aubergine is usually green and shaped like a golf ball.
 Thai aubergine has a crunchy texture and mild taste and is also a staple Green Thai Curry ingredient as it soaks up and absorbs the flavour of curries.
-This is an essential ingredient in my homemade Thai green curry recipe.
+This is an essential ingredient in our homemade Thai green curry recipe.